How Much Chlorine to Add to a Hot Tub for the First Time?

 How to shock a hot tub for the first time

-It’s a pretty simple operation to shock your hot tub.
-Just be careful in handling the chemicals, as always.
+It’s pretty simple to shock your hot tub.
+As always, just be careful when handling the chemicals.

 • Take off the hot tub cover